sarifeenah/BigFoot/README.md

 Pretty quickly, I mean really quickly without collecting or cleaning any data I learned that yes, of course I could predict which phase of the moon is best to catch a glimpse of the elusive beast.
 I mean, people have been studying Yeti for centuries and apparently I am not the first person to ponder this question.
 In this century, we have things like radar and isotopes and DNA analysis.
 Of course people have peeked to see if the moon has any behavioural affects on the mighty Big Foot.

-I could have asked any hunter or farmer to learn this; the moon effects animals.
-Prey and predator alike are affected, however the effects do not always present as one might expect.
-    Song birds who come out on a full moon night and begin filling the air with full throttled love songs.
-    Certain predators avoid full moon nights because of their inability to hide, while their otherwise vigilant prey end up in trap lines on full moon nights.

 There are plenty of sightings, over 4,947 reports across North America between 1921-2021.
 But to date: no remains, no habitats, no DNA have been confirmed as belonging to the notoriously shy bi-pedal hominid we call The Sasquatch.
-Other parts of the world have counterparts, such as the Yeti of the Himalayan Mountains and still, no physical evidence of their existence.
+Other parts of the world have counterparts, such as the Yeti of the Himalayan Mountains and yet, no physical evidence of their existence has turned up either.

-With these questions in mind, I began cleaning my data. (see notes on ETL in addendum for more info on that process) I got through some minor hurdles, was feeling good.
-Had some idea's in mind.
-Went a little deeper.
-Thats when I recognized the BIG ISSUE
+With these questions in mind, I began cleaning my data. (see notes on ETL in addendum for more info on that process) I got through some minor hurdles, and was feeling good.
+I had some idea's in mind.
+I went a little deeper and thats when I recognized the BIG ISSUE.
 Thinking about how to solve the BIG ISSUE, brought me to my real BIG QUESTION.
 Thinking on my big question brought me to my HYPOTHESIS.

-* The BIG ISSUE :
+* The BIG ISSUE :*
 HOW to match the Lunar Cycle to Diurnal information when there is no record of TIME in the dataset?
 This is where my determined nature paid off.
 I could have seen the issue with the time stamps and ditched the whole thing in favour of an easier, cleaner data set.
 But, that just isn't how I roll.
 I like roads less travelled and poking mysterious things just to see what that might do.
 As far as I could tell, this data set was the one for me.

-* The BIG QUESTION:
+* The BIG QUESTION:*

 Can the date of a past event be determined by the fractional representation of Moon Light recorded on the day of the event?
 The answer is Yes!